Skin Cancer Reconstruction Connecticut and Houston

 What is Skin Cancer Reconstruction?

 Skin cancer removal can require a significant portion of your skin and tissue to be removed to ensure that you are cancer free.
-Most Connecticut patients decide to undergo skin cancer reconstruction to minimize scarring on visible locations of their body such as the:
+Most Houston patients decide to undergo skin cancer reconstruction to minimize scarring on visible locations of their body such as the:

 Skin cancer reconstruction repairs deficiencies in tissue and skin either during the initial procedure to remove skin cancer or at a second procedure, once the margins of the first surgery are found to be negative.